AxtonS/etch-a-sketch/README.md

 Work in progress:

 -Build function to gradually darken squares on subsequent passes until black
+-Add button to change between white/black and rgb mode